 I think this teaching has a lot to say to us, as most of us either identify as Bible teachers now or we aspire to be one someday.
 We spend a great deal of time hearing, studying, discussing and teaching God’s word, and rightfully so.
 But if we take a really good, long look at our lives, do we see the kind of “acting” that Jesus warned us against?
 Are we one kind of person when we are in Bible study or at church, and a totally different person outside?
 When we teach the Bible to someone, are we more focused on lording our Bible knowledge over them than we are on serving them and building them up in sincere, Christ-like love?
 Most importantly, are we really doing what we do because we love God?
 Or do we simply seek to fulfill our self-centered desires to exalt ourselves under the pretext of a Christian lifestyle?
 I think if we are completely honest with ourselves, we will admit that we are never free from the threat of hypocrisy.
 We are just too easily enamored by the “shiny” rewards of human approval, recognition, high status and wealth.
 But we can be set free from this trap by doing one thing: listening to the word of God ourselves.
 When we hear God’s word and obey it, we can form a relationship with the living God.
 When our eyes are opened by faith, we can live before God rather than people and live with a genuinely right motive.
-I don’t know about you but I want to love Jesus with all my heart!
+Oh Lord Jesus, I want to love you with all my heart!
+Please strengthen me to obey your words!
 Let’s not forget how privileged we are, and all the more so as teachers of God’s word.
 With great privilege comes great responsibility, and we have much to give back in thanks to God.

 The story continues in verse 41.
 “Jesus sat down opposite the place where the offerings were put and watched the crowd putting their money into the temple treasury.
 Many rich people threw in large amounts.”
 At this point, Jesus moved to the temple court of the women.
 Located here were 13 trumpet-shaped chests in which people could give their offerings.
 As this was the middle of the Passover festival, many Jews, moved by God’s love and grace, came to offer generous donations.
 But it became somewhat of a scene as several rich people threw in large amounts with great pomp.
 One guy converted all of his money into nickels just so he could maximize the sound of coins dropping into the chest!
 People were mesmerized by the huge donations.
 “God will certainly bless them for their generosity,” they reasoned.

 Yet something very different caught Jesus’ attention.
 Look at verse 42.
 “But a poor widow came and put in two very small copper coins, worth only a few cents.”
 Here was a poor widow, perhaps the kind whose house was “devoured” by the greedy teachers of the law.
 Though she had so little to give, she dared not attend the Passover empty-handed.
-So she quietly snuck over to the donation box when it seemed no one was watching and threw in her two coins, equaling about 1/8 of a man’s daily wage.
+So she quietly snuck over to the donation box when it seemed no one was watching and threw in her two coins, roughly equaling about 1/8?
+(1/60) of a man’s daily wage.
 It went totally unnoticed by the preoccupied crowds.
 If they had noticed, their reaction may have been to snicker.
 What difference would an offering like that make compared to these enormous donations?
 It seemed insignificant, if not insulting.
 Perhaps even she wondered if it was worth the trouble.